What Situations Require Tyre Pressure Sensor Programming?

 Proper sensor programming ensures that each tyre pressure sensor is recognised by the car’s control system and can accurately transmit tyre pressure and temperature data.
-If the sensors are faulty or not properly configured, they can transmit erroneous information, triggering warning signals or even fail to react to changes in the tyres.
-Therefore, the tyre pressure sensors may need to be programmed or checked whenever changes are made to the tyres

-2 After tyre change or rotation
+2 After Tyre Change or Rotation

 Changing or rotating tyres can change the position of the sensors, resulting in a loss of their original configuration with the control panel.

-3 In case of damage
+3 In Case of Damage

-1 Sensor installation
+1 Sensor Installation

 2 Programming